From Always Moving to Finding His Place: Gene Gallant’s Exploration of Indigenous Education

 Those experiences are why he wants to tell youth heading out into the world, “know where you come from.
 If you leave, you're always connected to where you come from and you can go back if you want to.
 You can stay connected.”
 He knows that some of the places and experiences he’s come from have been hard, but they made him who he is.
 Reflecting on those opportunities to come back down the road, he thinks of the elders who love the time for reconnection, even for a visit or a hello on the street.

 To provide some inspiration he would also like to say, “You might not know who you are at the moment, or you might know who you are, if you're lucky enough.
 But you're always going to grow and you have a choice in that.
 Sometimes the choices are hard and sometimes they suck, but it doesn't mean that you're a bad person, or that something that happens to you has to stick to you.
-You can move on from it and not everybody knows.”
+Not everyone knows what has happened to you, and they don't need to.
+Move on from it and go forward.”

 He encourages a daily practice of looking in the mirror and saying “I love you” to start and check in about the things you have to be grateful for.
 Gratitude helped him come out of a time when he was at his lowest.
 He wants young people to know that the world is their oyster and they can do whatever they want to do with hard work.
 “There's so much opportunity, especially for people with First Nations ancestry.
 Now, there is a lot of support.
 It's a lot different from when I was young,” he reflects.